Britain in Bloom 2015 Awards

 The key criteria of the Campaign are Horticultural Achievement, Environmental Responsibility and Community Participation, and evidence must be shown that efforts are sustained throughout the year.

-In the Beautiful Scotland campaign Dundee enters three categories:
+In the Beautiful Scotland campaign Dundee enters two categories:

 - Broughty Ferry – Coastal Resort